Skip to Main Content

 About this Degree

-The program prepares students to work with individuals who have severe disabilities, as well as young children with disabilities.
+The program prepares students to work with individuals who have complex support needs, as well as young children with disabilities.
 Students are allowed to gain hands-on experience working with local school districts or on-campus programs.
 This dual emphasis prepares graduates to work with children ages birth to five years who have disabilities.
 Children ages birth to three years are typically served by early intervention programs in their homes.
 Children three to five years old are taught in public preschool settings within local school districts.
-Students in this emphasis combine this emphasis with the severe disabilities emphasis.
+Students in this emphasis combine this emphasis with the complex support needs emphasis.
 This dual emphasis also prepares graduates to work with students who have low-incidence disabilities, such as intellectual disabilities, physical disabilities, autism spectrum disorder, traumatic and acquired brain injury, and multiple disabilities.
 Graduates typically teach academic and life skills in a K-12 classroom or in a post-secondary setting (students aged 18-21).

 • For more information about Special Education and Rehabilitation Counseling, see the department website.